nebaughman/DriveUp/README.md

 Q: Is this in MavenCentral/JCenter?

 > A: No. I don't expect anyone to depend on this as a library.

-Q: Where does GDriver come from?

-> A: GDriver was written to support PicUp.
-The intent is to make it generally available as well, so it can be referenced as an external dependency.
-For now, a pre-built library is included in `libs` of this project.

 Q: What does this have to do with image files?